ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 `groupSelectsChildren=true`.
 This is not possible in the Server-Side Row Model because the children for a group may not be loaded into the grid.
 Without all the children loaded, it is not possible to select them all.

-If you want selecting a group to also select children, this is something you will need to implement within the application as it will require selecting rows that are not yet loaded into the grid, probably not even loaded into the client.
+Selecting a group where it selects all children is not support out-of-the-box, this is something you will need to implement within the application as it will require selecting rows that are not yet loaded into the grid, probably not even loaded into the client.

 ## Next Up